May 18th, 2018

 For many brokers, trying to keep on top of all the daily tasks and multiple customers vying for attention feels like one endless juggling act.
 There are emails to answer, phone calls to return, invitations to accept, meetings to attend, customer service-related tasks to tackle – the list goes on.
 So how do you survive and thrive in a world that seems like a circus?
-The answer is time management – the process of planning and controlling the time you spend on specific activities, in order to remain efficient and productive.
-Here are some tips for planning your day to help you keep your act together!
+The answer is time management – the process of planning and controlling the time you spend on specific activities, so you can remain efficient and productive.
+Here are some tips for planning your day to help you keep your act together.

 Don’t let emails dominate

 It’s important to eliminate things from your day that waste your precious time.
 Emails are a huge time-waster, to the point where they are impacting employee productivity globally.

 According to a recent Canadian study by Carleton University, people are spending 17 hours a week reading, responding and sending work emails both at work and at home.
 And 30% of the time, the emails are not even important.

 The motto of this story is not to become a slave to your email inbox.
 Allocate time to de-cluttering and create a strategy for managing email actions (leaving them unread is not the solution).
 There are all sorts of tricks and tools you can use to help manage your emails, from grouping them into certain folders, to applying filters to your inbox.
 Check with your IT manager if you want to know more about managing your inbox.